 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our Mortgage Qualifying Calculator.
+If you want to run your own numbers, use this Loan Qualification Calculator.

-Remember these ratios are just guidelines.
-We will be thrilled to go over pre-qualification to help you determine how much you can afford.
+Remember these are only guidelines.
+We will be thrilled to help you pre-qualify to help you figure out how much you can afford.